abdullahbayram/shopping-basket-rn-js/README.md

 - ✅ Run only necessary tests with `--findRelatedTests` flag with husky pre-commit hook.
 - ✅ Use aliases for paths in imports.
 - ✅ Generate automated test coverage reports and badges.
-- 🟡 Aim for a test coverage threshold of 80%.
+- ✅ Ensure test coverage remains at or above 80%.

 ---